Ryan Speedo Green

 Bass baritone

-Ryan Speedo Green photo credit Jiyang Chen 6 copy.jpg
+Ryan Speedo Green photo credit Jiyang Chen 12.jpg

 ABOUT

-Highlights of Mr. Green’s performances at the Metropolitan Opera include his breakout performance as Varlaam in Stephen Wadsworth’s new production of Boris Godunov, Emile Griffith in Terence Blanchard’s Champion, which won a Grammy Award, Uncle Paul in Terrence Blanchard’s Fire Shut up in my Bones, his role debut as Jake in James Robinson’s new production of the Gershwin’s Porgy and Bess which won a Grammy Award, Colline in the iconic Zeffirelli production of La bohème, and on a special concert to benefit Ukrainian refugees, singing Beethoven’s Symphony Number 9.
-Additional highlights at the Met include the King in Aida, Oroe in Semiramide, Rambo in the premier of The Death of Klinghoffer conducted by David Robertson, the Second Knight in a new production of Parsifal which was broadcast as part of the Met’s Live in HD program, the Bonze in Madama Butterfly, and the Jailer in Tosca.
+The breadth of Mr. Green's operatic career reflects an artist who has moved with purpose through an ever-expanding repertoire.
+His performances at the Metropolitan Opera — now in their fourteenth consecutive season — include his breakout portrayal of Varlaam in Stephen Wadsworth's new production of Boris Godunov; Emile Griffith in Terence Blanchard's Champion, which won a Grammy Award; the roles of both Charles and Uncle Paul in Blanchard's Fire Shut Up in My Bones; Escamillo in Carmen; his role debut as Jake in James Robinson's new production of Porgy and Bess, which also won a Grammy Award; Colline in the iconic Zeffirelli production of La bohème; and Queequeg in the house premiere of Jake Heggie's Moby-Dick.
+Additional highlights at the Met include the King in Aida, Oroe in Semiramide, Ferrando in Il Trovatore, the Geisterbote in Die Frau ohne Schatten, Rambo in the premiere of John Adams' The Death of Klinghoffer conducted by David Robertson, the Second Knight in a new production of Parsifal, the Bonze in Madama Butterfly, and the Jailer in Tosca.
+Throughout this extended tenure, Mr. Green has cultivated a particularly close artistic relationship with Met Music Director Yannick Nézet-Séguin, with whom he has collaborated across a wide range of operatic and orchestral repertoire both at the Met and beyond.

-Additional operatic highlights include his house debut at Opéra national de Paris singing Kurwenal in Tristan und Isolde, his house debut at Bayerische Staatsoper as Varlaam in Boris Goduno, his house debut with Washington National Opera as Escamillo in Carmen and subsequent appearances as Ferrando in a new production of Il Trovatore and Orest in a new production of Elektra, his house debut at Santa Fe Opera as Basilio in Il Barbiere di Sivigli, Jake in Porgy and Bess with Theatre an der Wien, Ferrando in Il trovatore with Opera de Lille’s traveling production, Third King in Die Liebe der Danae with the Salzburg Festival, his house and role debut as Osmin in the James Robinson production of Die Entführung aus dem Serail at Houston Grand Opera, his house debut with Palm Beach Opera singing both Colline in La bohème and Sprecher in Die Zauberflöte, and his house and role debut as Escamillo in Carmen with Opera San Antonio.
+Beyond the Met, Mr. Green has built an exceptional record of house debuts across Europe and North America.
+He made his house debut at Opéra national de Paris as Kurwenal in Tristan und Isolde, his house debut at Deutsche Oper Berlin as Heinrich der Vogler in Lohengrin, and his house debut at the Bayerische Staatsoper as Varlaam in Boris Godunov, returning subsequently as Heinrich der Vogler in Lohengrin.
+He made his house debut with Staatsoper Hamburg as Varlaam in Boris Godunov, and his house debut with Washington National Opera as Escamillo in Carmen, with subsequent appearances as Ferrando in a new production of Il trovatore and Orest in a new production of Elektra.
+He made his house debut at Santa Fe Opera as Basilio in Il Barbiere di Siviglia, returning as the title role in Don Giovanni and for his role debut as Wotan in Die Walküre, conducted by James Gaffigan.
+He also sang Jake in Porgy and Bess with Theater an der Wien, and made his role debut as Klingsor in a new production of Parsifal by Jetske Mijnssen with Robin Ticciati conducting the London Philharmonic Orchestra at the Glyndebourne Festival.
+His house debut with Palm Beach Opera encompassed both Colline in La bohème and Sprecher in Die Zauberflöte, and his house and role debut as Escamillo in Carmen was with Opera San Antonio.
+Additional operatic engagements include Ferrando in Il trovatore with Opera de Lille's traveling production and Third King in Die Liebe der Danae with the Salzburg Festival.

-Honors and awards include National Grand Finals winner of the 2011 Metropolitan Opera National Council Auditions, a 2014 George London Foundation Award, a 2014 Annenberg grant recipient, a 2014 Gerda Lissner Foundation First Prize winner, both the Richard and Sara Tucker Grants from the Richard Tucker Foundation, and a finalist in the Palm Beach Opera Competition.
-Mr. Green was also the first Artist in Residence for the Texas Opera Alliance, where he held masterclasses and community events for Houston Grand Opera, Dallas Opera, Austin Opera, Fort Worth Opera, and Opera San Antonio.
+Honors and awards include National Grand Finals winner of the 2011 Metropolitan Opera National Council Auditions, a 2014 George London Foundation Award, a 2014 Annenberg Grant recipient, a 2014 Gerda Lissner Foundation First Prize winner, both the Richard and Sara Tucker Grants from the Richard Tucker Foundation, and a finalist in the Palm Beach Opera Competition.
+Mr. Green currently sits on the Board of Regents at the University of Hartford and the board of Opera America.
+A native of Suffolk, Virginia, Mr. Green received a Master of Music degree from Florida State University, a Bachelor of Music degree from the Hartt School of Music, and was a member of the Metropolitan Opera Lindemann Young Artist Development Program.

 Ryan Speedo Green photo credit Jiyang Chen 2 copy.jpg